Linaro/lava/doc/v2/debian.rst

 .. seealso:: :ref:`developer_preparations` and
    :ref:`development_pre_requisites`

-.. note:: The recommended suite for LAVA development is now Stretch.
-The developer package build now defaults to expecting Stretch and therefore enables Python2 and Python3 support.
-If you are building on Jessie, use the ``-b backports`` branch option to only build for Python2.
-When support for Python2 is removed, the ``master`` branch will change to only building Python3 and building on Jessie will be disabled.
-To install lava-server, lava-dispatcher must also be built and installed with Python3 support.
+.. note:: The supported suite for LAVA development is now Stretch.
+The developer package build now defaults to expecting Stretch and therefore uses Python3 exclusively.
+Support for building Python2 has been removed, the ``master`` branch only builds Python3.
 See https://lists.linaro.org/pipermail/lava-announce/2018-January/000046.html

 The ``lava-dev`` package includes a helper script which is also present in the